-Next we show that, roughly speaking, if $H(r)$ is discontinuous at some $r$ then the one-sided limits still exist, and the limit from above will be strictly greater than the limit from below.
+Had $H(r)$ been a continuous function, the first step would suffice to prove that $H(r)$ is an onto function taking all values in $(-\infty, +\infty)$.
+The second step handles discontinuous $H(r)$ by establishing that at any point that $H(r)$ is discontinuous, the left limit of $H(r)$ is smaller than the right limit.
 To see why, suppose $H$ is not continuous at $r_0$.
 For each possible realization of $(\theta,\vec{x},y)$, either $z$ is continuous at $r_0$ or it is not.
 If not, this means that $\theta_S(\vec{x},y) + r_0$ is precisely halfway between two anecdotes in $\vec{x}$, say with absolute distance $d > 0$ to each, in which case the limit of $z$ from below is $-d$ (distance to the anecdote to the left) and the limit of $z$ from above is $d$ (distance to the anecdote to the right).
 Integrating over all realizations, we conclude that the one-sided limits of $H$ exist and $\lim_{r \to r_0^-}H(r) < \lim_{r \to r_0^+}H(r)$.